-- 1. Graduates of foreign nursing schools must have completed all of the Arizona State Board of Nursing requirements to receive an Arizona state RN license (See www.AZBN.gov for further details).
+- Graduates of foreign nursing schools must have completed all of the Arizona State Board of Nursing requirements to receive an Arizona state RN license (See Foreign Educated Requirements for further details).
 The State of Arizona requires: - a.
 Validation of Educational Requirements - b.
 Validation of English language skills, if necessary. - 2.
-Submit the results of the Validation(s) to the Dean of Health Professions. - 3.
-Placement into courses that need to be completed for licensure will be offered on a spaceavailable basis.
+Submit the results of the Validation(s) to the Program Administrator.

+3. Placement into courses that need to be completed for licensure will be offered on a space available basis.